johnhadless1/AIControlsWindows/README.md

 2. run client python file (accusing you have config stuff already set up)
 3. prompt thing or blank prompt
 4. profit *(poorly)*

+## extra

+it will puke a folder called "frames" which will have png file of screenshot -> this is what the AI will see!!!